-FACE set up the Biodiversity Manifesto in 2010 and published the first report in 2015, which shows the active involvement of European hunters in biodiversity conservation (via the presentation of 181 conservation projects).
-In the BDM, 18 hunters' projects are directly related to IAS management.
+FACE set up the Biodiversity Manifesto in 2010 and published the first report in 2015, which shows the active involvement of European hunters in biodiversity conservation.
+The 2016 report, which outlines 221 hunters' conservation projects, includes 29 projects specifically related to IAS management.
 These projects include: